 If you have a conviction for possessing or selling illegal drugs, go to the FAFSA website.
 The worksheet will walk you through a series of questions to help you figure out if your conviction affects your eligibility.

-Are you, the student, a veteran of the U.S. Armed Forces?
+Are you, the student, and a veteran of the U.S. Armed Forces?

 Student’s household size